Introduction

 TV Sets Without Wi-Fi (Non-Smart TVs)

 Here are several TV sets that are not “Smart”, meaning, they do not have the ability to stream Netflix, Hulu and other streaming content.
-They do not have those streaming services embedded within them, they do not have an Ethernet jack, and, most importantly, they do not have a Wi-Fi transmitter.
+They do not have those streaming services embedded within them, they do not have an Ethernet jack, and, most importantly, they should not have a Wi-Fi transmitter.

 The Non-Smart TV sets are: